 Dates and duration

 The contract should have the start date and end date, if relevant.
 Some terms may be continuous.
-For example, the contract may be active until the work is complete or if employment is terminated.
+For example, the contract may be active until the work is complete or employment is terminated.
 All deadlines and delivery dates should be included here as well.

 Scope